alpinebuster/meshsdk/wasm/meshsdk/README.md

-# MeshSDK - Javascript/Typescript Binding for the meshlib
+# MeshSDK - Javascript/Typescript Binding for the meshsdk

-`meshlib` JS/TS implementation.
-It supports compilation to WASM via [Emscripten](https://emscripten.org/) so that `meshlib` features can be used in a browser.
+`meshsdk` JS/TS implementation.
+It supports compilation to WASM via [Emscripten](https://emscripten.org/) so that `meshsdk` features can be used in a browser.

 ## Using `meshsdk` in JavaScript/TypeScript